Skip to main content

 • src/collector/storage/sqlite/index.ts — the SQLite backend implementation

-• src/collector/storage/sqlite/statements.ts — every prepared SQL statement in one file
+• src/collector/storage/sqlite/statements.ts — every prepared SQL statement in one file, including the three DELETE statements that implement the merge cascade

 • src/collector/storage/sqlite/fts5.ts — FTS5 query sanitization and LIKE escaping